The 9 best facial sunscreens that you'll actually look forward to applying every day

 Once you have that down, you can then select the sunscreen type and texture that is best suited to your skin type.
 As Medd explains:

-- Dry skin: “For dry skin types, I would recommend a formula that includes moisturizing ingredients, such as Vitamin E, glycerin or ceramides."
-These also have the benefit of helping any natural glow stick around for longer, if you're someone who wants to know how to make a tan last longer.
+- Dry skin: “For dry skin types, I would recommend a formula that includes moisturising ingredients, such as Vitamin E, glycerin or ceramides."
+These can help a natural glow stick around for longer, if you want to know how to make a tan last longer.

-- Balanced skin: “Normal skin types require an SPF that isn’t oil-rich, but that also isn’t too drying, boasting a comfortable, non-greasy formula.
+- Balanced skin: “Requires an SPF that isn’t oil-rich, but that also isn’t too drying, boasting a comfortable, non-greasy formula.

 Your best facial sunscreen FAQs, answered